ajwebste1981/Career_History/Andrew_Webster_Complete_Career_History.md

 "My experience with P&L has been both direct and strategic.
 As an Executive Producer at 2K, I was responsible for the strategic financial planning of a 10+ title portfolio.
 This involved creating and managing product budgets, tracking spend against forecasts, and identifying and mitigating overruns.
 For example, I developed data-driven outsourcing schedules with six-month cost projections to ensure we stayed within budget.

 "More recently at Amazon, I took on direct P&L responsibility when I built the business case for the 'Incubation Teams' program.
 This required me to create a full P&L from the ground up, forecasting all costs, required resources, and the potential return on investment.
-I also currently manage the budget for our 2025 content spend, driving the trade-off discussions to keep our work aligned with a $3M target."
+I also currently manage the operational budget for New World, which is $30M, and I'm specifically driving the outsourcing spend to stay within a $3M target for the 12-month period.
+This involves managing trade-off discussions across all spending categories, not just outsourcing, as the overall operational costs are significantly higher."

 **P&L Components**:
 * EP/SP Manages budget in three parts: